 2 months into my new diet and healthy living routine and things are going ok.
 I walk to work as much as I can and I try to follow a strict 100% low-FODMAP diet.
 So far, things are going well but it is tiring.
 The constant planning and thinking of what I have to eat or can’t eat or want to eat are exhausting.
 I did manage to come up with a whole arsenal of new recipes that the boyfriend and I have enjoyed very much so.
 But it takes so much time!

-Together with my full-time job, the full-time blog, the walking to work and trying to get more than 6.5 hours a sleep every night, there is hardly any time left for meal prepping and cooking and actual eating.
+Together with my full-time job, the full-time blog, the walking to work and trying to get more than 6.5 hours of sleep every night, there is hardly any time left for meal prepping and cooking and actual eating.

 Everything fell to pieces the moment I went away for a weekend.
 Although I managed to follow the low-FODMAP diet during my time in Edinburgh, I was so hungry when I got home at 9 pm.
 Shops were already closed and my empty fridge made me order a pizza.
 Oopsie (#sorrynotsorry).
 I need to be better prepared for my next weekend away.

-I do notice instantly if I’m well rested and well nourished.
+I do notice instantly if I’m well-rested and well-nourished.
 We did a couple of hikes in the local area with some altitude gain and tried some longer walks but I was struggling.
 Maybe I want to go too fast too quickly, but we’ll only have 3 months left.
 I’m worried that I’ll absolutely die on the Pembrokeshire Coastal Path.
 But I have to remember where I came from and what I have to do.
 Just put one foot in front of the other and take it one step at the time.

-With that cheesy metaphor I’ll leave you and say goodbye.
+With that cheesy metaphor, I’ll leave you and say goodbye.
 Until next month!